 Most devices collect data of all types, which includes sensitive information.
 Privacy concerns are raised when devices start collecting personal information without having any proper protection methods for that data.

 Nowadays, almost all smartphone apps require some type of permissions and data collection on both iOS and Android.
 You need to review these permissions and see what kind of data is being collected by these apps.
 If the data collected is of personal and sensitive nature, then it’s better to get rid of the app rather than risk your personal data.

 22. Poor Physical Security

 Now, we’ve been talking about digital security so far, but that’s not the only threat to an IoT device.
 If physical security is poor, hackers can easily access the devices without doing much work.

 Physical weaknesses are when a hacker can easily disassemble a device and access its storage.
 Even having exposed USB ports or other types of ports can lead to hackers gaining access to the device’s storage medium and compromising any data on the device.

 This is the type of skimming where hackers intercept the wireless information and data from RFID chips used on debit cards, credit cards, ID cards/passports, and other documents.

-The purpose of skimming this data is to steal the personal information which is used for advanced identity theft.
-Hackers use NFC-supported devices that record all the unencrypted data from the RFID chips and then broadcast through wireless signals.
+The purpose of skimming this data is to steal the personal information used for advanced identity theft.
+Hackers use NFC-supported devices that record all the unencrypted data from the RFID chips and then broadcast it through wireless signals.

 24. Man-in-the-Middle Attacks

-This is a type of attack where hackers intercept the communication between two parties through an insecure IoT device or a vulnerability in the network and then they alter the messages while both parties think they are communicating with each other.
+This type of attack is where hackers intercept the communication between two parties through an insecure IoT device or a vulnerability in the network.
+Then they alter the messages while both parties think they are communicating with each other.
 These attacks can be devastating for the involved parties as all their sensitive information is at risk during the communication.